Updated December 2023

 Networking professionals work in schools, hospitals, government agencies, IT services firms, banks, businesses, and more.
 Any organization big enough to use a computer network needs experts to mange, optimize, and protect it.

-The Government of Canada Job Bank predicts steady-to-good employment growth for network technicians and user support technicians in Winnipeg.
+The Government of Canada Job Bank predicts good employment growth for network technicians in nearly every area of the country.
 So it's a good time to begin your career.

 But how can you get into the field if you're a total beginner?
 What kind of training and skills do you need to get hired if you've never worked in computer networking before?

 This post will guide you through the process.
 Follow these steps to land a computer networking job even if you have no prior IT experience.